MayurTadekar/Data_Structures/README.md

 ### For C:

 Each C directory contains C source files and a driver file.
-You can compile and run the programs using GCC (GNU Compiler Collection).
+You can compile and run the programs using gcc (GNU Compiler Collection).
 To compile and run C programs:

 ```bash